- Category: Renewables

 If you would like to be sent email updates regarding the project please contact Pauline Allison on the details noted at the right hand side of the page.

 Clyde Extension has a maximum generating capacity of 172.8MW, produced by 54 Siemens 3.2MW direct drive turbines.
 There are two permanent met masts on site and 35km of access tracks.
+In July this year the project team lifted the final rotor into place.
+With all 54 turbines erected, work continues to towards completion of the wind farm.

 Each turbine has four tower sections; a nacelle at the top with a hub and the rotor.
 Pre-assembly cranes assemble the bottom two tower sections and then the main crane lifts the rest of the tower (two sections), the nacelle and the rotor.